Healing Country and Building Totemic Practice Framework

 Service: Research & Evaluation

-The Meandu Mine began open cut coal mining in 1982, however the Wakka Wakka Nation were not consulted, engaged or involved in the establishment or the operations.
+The Meandu Mine began open cut coal mining in 1982, however the Wakka Wakka Nation were not involved in the establishment or the operations.
 In 2022 the Wakka Wakka people were formally recognised as Native Title holders over a large area that includes the mine site.
 Mining activity is scheduled to close by 2037, this sets the stage for land rehabilitation and remediation in collaboration with the Wakka Wakka people.

 CSIRO engaged Murawin to identify a suitable Aboriginal Nation to develop the pilot model, then engage with them to co-design the framework together and deliver that framework to both the community and CSIRO.